dgovil/PySignal/README.md

 # PySignal

 A Qt style signal implementation that doesn't require QObjects.
 Unlike Qt, this must be instantiated as an instance variable and not as a class variable otherwise every instance will share one signal object

+This supports class methods, functions, lambdas and partials

 ## Usage: